ashutoshpurushottam/The-Movie-Catalogue/README.md

 - Stacking movie or list cards : [Masonry JS Library][9]
 - Scroll up button : http://html-tuts.com/back-to-top-button-jquery/

-### Running project ###
-- Ensure you have the required software installed (see Requirements)
-- Clone the repo: `git clone https://github.com/ashutoshpurushottam/The-Movie-Catalogue.git`
-- Inside the repo in terminal navigate to the The-Movie-Catalogue directory
-- Set up the database: `python database_setup.py`
-- Populate the database: `python populate_database.py`
-- For running the code populate_database.py you will need to create n account in [TMDB][8] website
-- You will need to create username, password and obtain api_key from the TMDB website and put them in a secret.py file with variable names username, password and api_key respectively.
-- If you want you can use skip the above two steps and use the database genremoviewithusers.db included in the repository.
-You can login and add your own lists and movies to the db.
-- Run the app: `python project.py`
-- Navigate to the app via a web browser: http://localhost:5000

 ### TODO's ###
 - Flask database migration code.